markdryan/specasm/docs/specasm.md

 #### Label Subtraction

 > **Warning**
-> Label subtraction outside of expressions is deprecated.
-This syntax has been rendered redundant by the introduction of expressions in Specasm v5.
-It will probably be removed in the future to reclaim the bytes used to implement it.
+> Label subtraction outside of expressions is no longer supported as of Specasm v7.
+This syntax was rendered redundant by the introduction of expressions in Specasm v5 and deprecated in that release.
+The linker does still support label substraction so any .x files assembled with an earlier version of Specasm can sill be linked and binary compatibility with older versions of Specasm is maintained.
+Any instructions in .x files that use label subtraction will be rewritten to use the new expression syntax when loaded into Specasm's editor.
+The remainder of this section exists purely for historical value.

 Direct label subtraction is supported in certain instructions and directives without the use of an expression.